Pinnacle-Technology-Inc/Morelia/docs/source/getting_started.rst

 Setting Up Your Environment 🌱
 ==============================
 To use Morelia, you must have the Python programming language installed.
 Morelia is officially supported for Python >= 3.10, however it may also be compatible with other versions (these just have not been tested).
+For all environments, you will need a C++ compiler installed.
+Additionally, there are a few operating-system-specific requirements:

 ------------
 Windows 🪟